dpolivaev/test-generation/test-generation-examples/LoginPage-Tutorial/README.md

 Consider the following requirements:

 - R1.
+After submitting the form with valid user credentials the log-in success page should be shown
+- R2.
 The page must be treated as sensitive data (https)
-- R2.
-The logon page must use the password field to keep the password from being viewable.
 - R3.
-Submit the form with valid user credentials (registered) the log-in success page should be shown
+After entering invalid email address or password or captcha an error message should appear and the password should be removed and the email stays
 - R4.
-Entering invalid email address or password an error message should appear and the password should be removed and the email stays
+The logon page must use the password field to keep the password from being viewable

-Currently there are tests for requirements R1. and R3.
+Currently there are tests for requirements R1. and R2.
 Test coverage can be evaluated if requirements are referenced by the test strategy as follows:

 Requirement R1:

+	if :pageAfterSubmit == 	LOGIN_SUCCESS_PAGE let [R1] be "log in successful"

+Requirement R2:

 	let protocol be HTTP{
 		let email be VALID_MAIL
 		let password be VALID_PASSWORD
-		let [R1] be "logging in with protocol HTTP not allowed" },
+		let [R2] be "logging in with protocol HTTP not allowed" },

-Requirement R3:

-	rule pageAfterSubmit if :protocol == HTTPS && :email == VALID_MAIL && :password == VALID_PASSWORD
-		let pageAfterSubmit be LOGIN_SUCCESS_PAGE {
-			let [R3] be "log in successful"
-		}

 Coverage report can be generated by adding keyword `goal` and subsection `report` to the run section.